Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 ### CommManager

 The CommManager maintains a mapping of comm_id to Comm instance.
-To add a widget to the mapping, use:
+To add a comm to the mapping, use:

-    comm_id = CommManager.register_widget(widget)
+    comm_id = CommManager.register_comm(comm)

 CommManagers also maintain a mapping of `target` to callbacks, for handling the creation of a new comm.
-Typically, these would be constructors for Widget objects.
+Typically, these would be constructors for Comm objects.
 The callback will be passed only one argument: the connected Comm instance.
 `Comm.handle_open()` will be called after the handler, so event listeners for on_open registered by the callback will be called.